 In the initial stages of the product, every time the user wanted to create a new activity, he had to set and select all the parameters to create it from scratch.
 After some tests we realised that, in most cases, they were establishing and using similar parameters for each activity they were creating.
 It was also a typical comment from the users to being able to use the same group of campaigns to take action on them with different activities along time.

 We embraced the idea of having groups of reusable campaigns, and we expand it to those places where we continuously saw the use of similar parameters.
 In this way, we created our Library of reusable elements: Structures, Rules and Lists.
 The user now was capable of setting all the activities through different elements that only had to create once.

 Structures are groups of Campaigns.
 They are used to extract data from them or to load data to them.

 For creating a structure, the user just needs to select the campaigns he wants in that structure.

 Rules are the objectives and Business goals the user wants to achieve.
 OrbitalAds activities take this into account to carry out the executions.

 Users write from elementary rules to very complex ones.
-We show that many users had problems writing valid and complex rules—it was the form with more errors in the entire app.
-That's why we provided a rule builder as a complementary way to standard writing.
-Form errors dropped roughly 50%—we still offer the manual method to writing rules.
+We saw that many users had problems writing valid and complex rules—it was the form with more errors in the entire app.
+That’s why we provided a rule builder as a complementary way to standard writing.
+Form errors dropped roughly 50%—we still offered the manual method to writing rules.